Henwat/matrix_product/docs/README.md

-## GridAnalyzer
+## gridanalyzer

-The **GridAnalyzer** package contains classes to parse and find the largest product of *k* consecutive numbers in a square matrix.
+The **gridanalyzer** package contains classes to parse and find the largest product of *k* consecutive numbers in a square matrix.

 - *GridParser* parse a .txt-file containing an *n* x *n* matrix.
   - The static method *parse()* takes a Path-object as argument pointing to the file containing the matrix, and returns the matrix as an int[][].